bendqh1/drupal/install.md

 One can install a dev version in case of no other option (and no desire to patch an old stable or beta release).

 We can go to `drupal.org/project/MODULE_NAME_COMES_HERE/releases` and get such releases.

-## Upgrading an old Drupal manually

-Small old Drupal websites (versions 1-7) of up to say 10 webpages are best upgraded manually by saving webpage copy (right mouse click >> Save as HTML named `1.html` up to say `10.html` with the directories) and then pasting data from copies in a fresh Drupal.